Year by Year Calendar of Activity

 - Make plans for substantive summer experience.
 Consult Career Center and discuss research opportunities with faculty and health professions advisor.

-- Use winter break for MCAT/DAT/GRE study or spend a few days on appropriate volunteer work, shadowing or internship.
+- Use winter break for MCAT/DAT/GRE study or spend a few days on appropriate volunteer work or shadowing.

 - Begin research of potential professional schools.